Maria Miller MP officially opened the doors to the new EV Training Centre on Friday 23 October.

 He continued: “As a college that focuses on the development of advanced technical skills – we are training the entrepreneurs, scientists and engineers of the future in a world where technology underpins all industries.
 Our students leave BCoT prepared for university and employment with technology skills that give them a real head start in the world.”

-The TES (Times Education Supplement) Further Education Awards are now in their sixth year and celebrate the dedication of leading colleges, providers, teams and individual staff.
-A record number of entries were received for the fourteen award categories this year, giving the judges a really challenging task to narrow them down to a short list.
+The TES (Times Education Supplement) Further Education Awards are now in their seventh year and celebrate the dedication of leading colleges, providers, teams and individual staff.

 The winners will be revealed on Friday 23 February 2018 at the Grosvenor House Hotel.